 Environment Conducive to Research & Study

-The UNH Library has variety of spaces available for individual, quiet, or collaborative work.
-Posted quiet study areas are not meant for conversation or cell phone use.
+The UNH Library has a variety of spaces available for individual, quiet, or collaborative work.
+Posted quiet study areas are not meant for conversation, online class participation, or cell phone use.
 Collaborative work is acceptable in all other areas.
-Library users should be considerate of those around them by respecting quiet spaces (move to another location if your work is disturbing others), cleaning up your work space (removing trash, not blocking aisles or doorways, and not leaving your belongings unattended).
+Library users in all spaces should be considerate of those around them by not engaging in disruptive behavior.
+Please respect quiet spaces (move to another location if your work is disturbing others), observe occupancy limits, use headphones for online collaboration and online class participation, clean up your work space (remove trash), be careful not to block aisles or doorways, and do not leave your belongings unattended.

 Acceptable Use of IT Resources